Historical Peasant Woman Outfit: Unboned Stays, Bumroll & Corded Petticoat

 Historical Working Class Woman Outfit

 After sewing the skirt back together, I stiffened the hem with blue cotton fabric and hemp cord on the outside and sturdy cotton twill fabric on the inside.
-By the way, the black cotton twill facing was white before: I dyed the fabric with tannin-rich plants, iron and indigo.
+Here’s an interesting photograph of a fishwife wearing a corded petticoat.
+By the way, the black cotton twill facing on the inside was white before: I dyed the fabric with tannin-rich plants, iron and indigo.
 I used the fabric that I dyed in the tutorial below.

 Related: How To Dye Cotton Fabric Black Naturally